-Professor, Head of Department of Design, School of Media and Design
+Professor, Graduate School of Media and Design / Chair, Department of Design,

-Graduate School in Media and Design, Nagoya University of Arts and Sciences
+School of Media and Design, Nagoya University of Arts and Sciences

 Executive Director, IAUD: Japan